 - Problems during birth, causing the baby to receive less oxygen.

 According to the NHS, around one in three people with epilepsy will have a family member with the condition.
 Scientists are currently studying the genes that might be involved in passing on epilepsy, to see how and why this occurs.

 Types of Epileptic Seizure

 Epileptic seizures are caused by rapid and erratic electrical impulses from the neurons in the brain.
 There are lots of different types of seizure.
-The affects on the person will differ depending on the part of the brain that the seizure affects.
+The effects on the person will differ depending on the part of the brain that the seizure affects.

 Partial seizures only affect a small part of the brain, and there are two types:

 - Simple partial seizures, during which you remain completely conscious but often experience sudden intense emotion and pins and needles in your limbs.

 - Complex partial seizures, during which you lose awareness, almost entering a trance, and could forget what happened afterwards.

 Generalised seizures affect a much larger portion of the brain, and come in six types:

 - Atonic seizures – Cause your muscles to relax instantly, potentially causing a fall.

-- Tonic seizures – Cause your muscles to tighten instantly, and carries a similar risk.
+- Tonic seizures – Cause your muscles to tighten instantly, and carry a similar risk.

 - Absences – Last 10 to 20 seconds, during which you stare vacantly into space and lose awareness.